sohaiby2s/qa-auto/README.md

 ## TEST SCENARIOS

-Following test scenarios are automated
+Following are the test scenarios

 | TestCase # | Description | Status |
 |------------|-------------|--------|